 In addition to credit courses, special non-credit courses reflecting community interest may be organized at the request of a sufficient number of interested persons.
-Individuals may pursue these special offering for personal enrichment or professional growth.
-Students taking noncredit courses are not required to follow the same admissions procedures as those students in degree courses.
-For more information, see the Economic and Community Development section of this catalog.
+Individuals may pursue these special offerings for personal enrichment or professional growth.
+Students taking noncredit courses are not required to follow the same admissions procedures as those students in credit courses.
+For more information, see the Public Service Programs section of this catalog.